josephswpark/final-project/README.md

 A full-stack web application for sneakers to purchase rare sneakers.

 ## Why I built this :thinking:
+Growing up, I always loved sneakers except I wasn't able to afford any of it, which made my desire to collect sneakers grew.
+As I collected my personal sneakers, I also started reselling limited and rare sneakers.
+As I used applications such as OfferUp and Facebook Marketplace, I wanted to create an E-Commerce website so that I can directly sell my sneaker inventory to consumers.

 ### Live Demo 🔗